cisagov/ScubaGear/baselines/powerbi.md

 Confidential" label that includes encryption and applies a "Highly Confidential" watermark to content with this label.
-When this tenant setting is enabled and a report has a sensitivity label with protection settings, then users can't create sharing links for people in the agency.
+When this tenant setting is enabled and a report has a sensitivity label with protection settings, then users cannot create sharing links for people in the agency.

 **Information Protection Prerequisites Specific to Power BI**